ourpxi/KumaBroadcast/README.md

 ```

 > [!NOTE]
-> This will does scrape monitor status since discord up/down notifications are already a feature of uptime kuma
+> This script will not scrape monitor status since discord up/down notifications are already a feature of uptime kuma

 ## Credits